$988,686Average Value$675Average Price per Sq Ft7Homes For Sale

 Quaint commercial center between North Shore villages

 Those familiar with Long Island's North Shore hear Locust Valley and think of old money estates, many of which still crown rolling acreages in nearby villages like Matinecock and Lattingtown.
-Lovers of the television series "Gilligan's Island" may be familiar with the Locust Valley lockjaw, an aristocratic accent that actor Jim Backus used to communicate the old-fashioned, upper-crust sensibilities of Thurston Howell III.
+Lovers of the television series "Gilligan's Island" are familiar with the Locust Valley lockjaw, an aristocratic accent actor Jim Backus used to communicate the old-fashioned, upper-crust sensibilities of Thurston Howell III.
 Along the hamlet’s main drag, preserved historic architecture, nostalgic specialty businesses and a modern generation of residents broadcast how Locust Valley has both retained and evolved its Main Street beyond the Gold Coast identity.
 “The Locust Valley lockjaw is so gone, it’s rare you run into it.
 That was the old country club crowd, now it’s their kids and grandkids,” says Greg Lanza, vice president of the Locust Valley Chamber of Commerce.
 “We’re basically a two-traffic-light town.
 Everybody knows everybody, and that’s not cliche.
 It’s true.”
 Across more than a century, Locust Valley has remained a center of commercial, commuter and community life among the far-flung manors, private clubs and country roads that fill the ridges ranging toward Long Island Sound.

 Seasonal events with the Locust Valley Chamber of Commerce